AfPBA CRISPR Course in Gene Editing

 Who should attend?

-The course is targeted toward molecular scientists currently engaged in national programs in Africa in institutions that are willing to embark on gene editing research.
+The course is targeted toward molecular biologists currently engaged in national programs in Africa in institutions that are interested in establishing gene editing research.
 Priority will be given to those from countries where AfPBA plant breeder alumni are working, as we promote the formation of multi-disciplinary teams in crop improvement.
 Attendees can be working on any crop.

-The Call for Applications for AfPBA CRISPR Course Class II is now CLOSED.
-Stay tuned for information for the next class.
+The Call for Applications for AfPBA CRISPR Course Class III is now CLOSED.
+Stay tuned for information on the next class.

 For more information and funding opportunities,